Tiago-K-B-Kobata/embedded-lab/README.md

-A collection of embedded programming learning exercises
+A collection of embedded programming learning exercises using C and QEMU